bonafideduck/react-highlight-within-textarea/README.md

 ## Properties

 There are two notable elements within this component.
-These are the textarea and a background textarea that adds highlighting.
-Most properties sent are directly applied to the textarea.
-Some styling (like widths) has to be applied to both.
+These are the textarea and its surrounding container which facilitates the highlighting.
+Unless otherwise specified below, properties will be applied to the textarea.
+Some customization (like width) will need to be applied to both.

 **value**: In React, you must supply a value and update it within the textarea.